toabi/scrobbify/README.md

+# Depreacted!
+There's now an API.

+Spotify implemented AppleScript support!
+Jey.

+I build a plugin for Adium.
+You get get it there: <http://www.adiumxtras.com/index.php?a=xtras&xtra_id=8044>

-# scrobbify + stuff : Tools to work around a missing API
+## scrobbify + stuff : Tools to work around a missing API

 ## Overview